 Your lawn is an asset to your property and you should treat it that way.

-A properly maintained lawn can increase a home’s overall value by up to 15%!!!
+A properly maintained lawn can increase a home’s overall value by up to 15%.
+One of the best additions for a garden is adding some fruit trees as they offer amazing fruit and also look so nice in the garden!!!
 Knowing that and the amount of effort you have to put in to establishing a lawn or re-establishing a lawn for that matter is enough information for me.
 The best advice I can give you is to protect your lawn if you have noticed damage around the neighborhood that you live in.
 All areas in southern Maine up through Augusta, Waterville, Bangor, Brewer, Old Town, Orono, Hampden, Hermon, Carmel, Levant, Lincoln, Millinocket, Machias, Skowhegan and all points in between are prime areas for these guys and they are spreading.
 Keep your eyes open and if you notice grub damage you should stop gambling with your lawn.
 These beetles lay their in turf grass and turf grass only!!!
 Good luck.